 The Panasonic Z85A OLED and the Sony BRAVIA 8 OLED are very similar overall, with only some minor differences.
 The Sony is brighter in SDR and has the edge with reflection handling, so it’s better suited for use in a bright room.
 The Sony also has better low-quality content smoothing, so it removes more artifacts from low-bitrate content, and it has a bit less banding in color gradients.
 However, the Panasonic gets a bit brighter overall in HDR, so it makes some highlights stand out a bit more in HDR content.
 The Panasonic is also the more accurate TV overall and has a slight edge when it comes to upscaling.

-The Panasonic Z85A has good HDR brightness, making highlights stand out during darker scenes.
-Combined with its remarkable contrast, this TV provides an impactful HDR viewing experience.
-Unfortunately, due to its aggressive Automatic Brightness Limiter (ABL), large bright scenes are significantly dimmer than smaller, specular highlights.
+The TV has decent HDR brightness, making highlights stand out during darker scenes.
+Combined with its remarkable contrast, this TV provides a solid HDR viewing experience.
+Unfortunately, due to its aggressive Automatic Brightness Limiter (ABL), large, bright scenes are significantly dimmer than smaller, specular highlights.

 These measurements are after calibrating the HDR white point with the following settings:

-There's no noticeable difference with HDR brightness when the TV is set into Game Mode.
+There's no noticeable difference with HDR brightness when the TV is set into True Game.

 These measurements are after calibrating the HDR white point with the following settings:

-The Panasonic Z85A has decent SDR brightness and overcomes glare in a moderately lit room.
+The TV has acceptable SDR brightness and overcomes glare in a moderately lit room.
 Unfortunately, it's not bright enough to overcome glare in a well-lit room.

 These measurements are after calibration with the following settings: